 "He is an honest man.
 He tells me what he thinks, and he will stick by that.
 I may kill him-I may have to kill him-but he and I will both know why, and I will not change his mind."
 Model took another sip of schnapps.
-He hesitated, as if unsure whether to go on.
-At last he did.
-"Do you know, Dieter, after he left I had a vision."
+He hesitated, as if unsure whether to "Sir?"

-"Sir?"
 Now Lasch sounded alarmed.